-The CFA835 supports fans, temperature sensors, and additional GPIOs through the addition of one or more CFA-FBSCABs.
-This command group contains all of the subcommands necessary to interact with the attached CFA-FBSCABs including reading and writing from the CFA-FBSCAB's fans, temperature sensors, and GPIO pins.
-As many as 32 CFA-FBSCABs can be attached by daisy-chaining them with WR-EXT-Y37 communication cables.
+The CFA835 supports fans, temperature sensors, and additional GPIOs through the addition of one or more FBSCABs.
+This command group contains all of the subcommands necessary to interact with the attached FBSCABs including reading and writing from the FBSCAB's fans, temperature sensors, and GPIO pins.
+As many as 32 FBSCABs can be daisy-chained using WR-EXT-Y37 communication cables.

 The combination of the CFA835 + one or more CFA-FBSCABs can be used as part of an active cooling system.
 The fans can be slowed down to reduce noise when a system is idle or when the ambient temperature is low.
 The fans speed up when the system is under heavy load or the ambient temperature is high.
-The host system controls the attached fans power using sub-command 1.
+The host system controls the attached fans power using subcommand 1.

-See the sub-commands below for detailed information on FBSCAB operations.
+See the subcommands below for detailed information on FBSCAB operations.